NeuroML/Documentation/source/Userdocs/ImportingMorphologyFiles.md

 (userdocs:importing_morphology_files)=
 # Importing Morphology Files

-A number of formats are used in Neuroscience to store neuronal morphologies obtained from experiments where neuronal reconstructions is possible.
+A number of formats are used in neuroscience to store neuronal morphologies obtained from experiments involving neuronal reconstructions.
 This page provides general information on these formats, and documents how they may be converted to NeuroML for use in computational models.

 (userdocs:importing_morphology_files:terminology)=